Maps / Navigational Aids

 For the KML file: right click here

-The southwest trailhead is now at Hardinge Park.
-The northeast trailhead remains at Mundaring Sculpture Park.
+The southwest trailhead is at Hardinge Park and the northeast trailhead is at Mundaring Sculpture Park.

-Download the 1998 Kattamordo Heritage Trail brochure by clicking here.
+Download the historical 1998 Kattamordo Heritage Trail brochure by clicking here.

 For a shorter loop that incorporates the Kattamorda Heritage Trail, here are three options: